Target Set Selection in Dense Graph Classes: Preliminaries

-We say that the vertex cover number is very restrictive graph parameter, because for a fixed positive integer $k$ the class of graphs with vertex cover number bounded by $k$ does not contain large spectra of graphs.

-As the vertex cover number is (usually) too restrictive, many authors focused on defining other structural parameters.
-Three most well-known parameters of this kind are the path-width, the tree-width and the clique-width.
-Classes of graphs with bounded tree-width (respectively path-width) are contained in the so called sparse graph classes.
+As the vertex cover number is (usually) too restrictive, many authors focused on defining other (i.e., weaker) structural parameters.
+Three most well-known parameters of this kind are the path-width, the tree-width (introduced by Robertson and Seymour~\cite{RS86:GMII}), and the clique-width (introduced by Courcelle et al.~\cite{CMR98}).
+Classes of graphs with the bounded tree-width (respectively the path-width) are contained in the so-called sparse graph classes.

-There are (more recent) structural graph parameters which also generalize the vertex cover number but in contrary to the tree-width these parameters focus on dense graphs.
-First, up to our knowledge, of these parameters is the {\em neighborhood diversity} defined by Lampis~\cite{Lampis12}.
-We denote the neighborhood diversity of a graph $G = (V,E)$ as $\nd(G).$
+There are (more recently introduced) structural graph parameters which also generalize the vertex cover number but, in contrast with {e.g.}\ the tree-width, these parameters focus on dense graphs.
+First, up to our knowledge, of these parameters is the \emph{neighborhood diversity} defined by Lampis~\cite{Lampis12}.

-\heading{Neighborhood diversity.} We say that two distinct vertices $u,v$ are of the same {\em neighborhood type} if they share their respective neighborhoods, that is when ${N(u)\setminus\{v\} = N(v)\setminus\{u\}}.$
+\subparagraph{Neighborhood Diversity} We say that two distinct vertices $u,v$ are of the same \emph{neighborhood type} if they share their respective neighborhoods, that is, when ${N(u)\setminus\{v\} = N(v)\setminus\{u\}}.$